-I have audited the accompanying financial statements of the Secaucus Municipal Utilities Authority (A Component Unit of the Town of Secaucus) as of and for the years ended December 31, 2010 and 2009, as listed in the accompanying table of contents.
+I have audited the accompanying financial statements of the Secaucus Municipal Utilities Authority (A Component Unit of the Town of Secaucus) as of and for the years ended December 31, 2011 and 2010, as listed in the accompanying table of contents.
 These financial statements are the responsibility of the management of the Secaucus Municipal Utilities Authority.
 My responsibility is to express an opinion on these comparative financial statements based on my audits.

-I conducted my audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government\Auditing Standards issued by the Comptroller General of the United States.
+I conducted my audits in accordance with United States Generally Accepted Auditing Standards and Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that I plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 I believe that my audits provide a reasonable basis for my opinion.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Secaucus Municipal Utilities Authority as of December 31, 2010 and 2009, and the respective changes in financial position and cash flows, thereof for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Secaucus Municipal Utilities Authority as of December 31, 2011 and 2010, and the respective changes in financial position and cash flows, thereof for the years then ended in conformity with generally accepted accounting principles in the United States of America.

-In accordance with Government Auditing Standards, I have also issued my report dated July 11, 2011 on my consideration of the Secaucus Municipal Utilities Authority's internal control over financial reporting and on my tests of its compliance with certain provisions of law, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, I have also issued my report dated June 25, 2012 on my consideration of the Secaucus Municipal Utilities Authority's internal control over financial reporting and on my tests of its compliance with certain provisions of law, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of my audit.